thorpej/CoPicoVision/SGM-notes.md

 to sum them before the output buffer will do fine, but I think I will breadboard this and experiment with an Arduino or something first.

+Ok, I've added a simulation of a possible passive mixing circuit for SGM audio.
+It also eliminates the emitter-follower for the audio outut; it turns out to seemingly not be necessary, even on the base CoPicoVision.

 More thoughts to come...